 There are over 30 gardens, several of them new.
 So if you’ve been before, there’s still lots to see!
 The gardens are open 10am-5pm.

 There are also around 30 market stalls in the garden market in Faversham’s picturesque Market Place.
 The Garden Market has specialist plants stalls from well-known nurseries and also sells vintage and second-hand garden tools and artefacts, local craft and hand-made foods.
 It is open from 10am-4pm.

 Faversham is a historic market town with over 500 Listed Buildings, many dating back to medieval times.
 Faversham Open Gardens & Garden Market Day is a chance to see what lies behind the historic houses.
 Most gardens are within walking distance of each other.
-This, combined with the Garden Market in the picturesque Market Place, gives the town a festival air on the day, with garden visitors exchanging greetings in the streets when they spot each other’s Open Garden handbooks.
+This, combined with the Garden Market, gives the town a festival air on the day, with garden visitors exchanging greetings in the streets when they spot each other’s Open Garden handbooks.

 Faversham is easy to get to – Faversham station is just over an hour from both London St Pancras and London Victoria.
 The town is five minutes from junction 6 of the M2, and half an hour from junctions 4 and 2 of the M25, and has good road and rail links to the rest of Kent.